RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 approximately ten to fifteen minutes to create.
 You will receive an email once your databases are ready to use.

-Once provisioning is complete, if it was deployed in a new VPC, please set up a peer between your **application VPC** and **RV VPC**.
-To find out what your RV VPC is, either go to **View subscription** or check the **AWS console**.
+Once provisioning is complete, Hide the following sentence for Unification (in curly beackets): {if it was deployed in a new VPC,} please set up a peer between your **application VPC** and **RV VPC**.
+To find out what your RV VPC is, either go to **View subscription** Hide the following sentence for Unification (in curly beackets): {or check the
+**AWS console**}.
 To better understand how to set up VPC peering see [View and Edit a Subscription] ({{< relref "/rv/administration/setup_and_editing/view-edit-subscription.md" >}}).

 Once the peering was established please define the relevant routing